 After they crossed over the Jordan River, throughout all of Israel’s history every day in the morning and in the evening there was to be the sacrifice of a lamb without spot (Num.
 28:3).
 As can be seen in the rest of Num.
 28 & 29, on the Holy Days they sacrificed a lot more lambs without spot along with bullocks, rams and goats.
 To the sons of Aaron, sacrificing an extra seven or even fourteen lambs without spot (Feast of Tabernacles) every day on the festival days were simply instructions to be obeyed.
 They had no concept of the Son of God being slain as the Lamb of God to take away the sins of the world.
 To the Israelites all they could understand from what was revealed to them in the Torah about the holy days was that many of the festivals were tied into their exodus experience when God brought them out of Egypt.
 After the death angel passed over them, when escaping from captivity in Egypt, they ate unleavened bread (Deut.
 16:3) and also dwelt in tabernacles or booths (Lev.
 23:43).
 The festivals also centered on the harvest seasons beginning with the greening of the ears of barley starting the month of Abib.
 The first of the first fruits of the barley harvest was offered in the wave sheaf offering during the Feast of Unleavened Bread, the celebration of the barley harvest was on Pentecost and the larger wheat harvest was celebrated at the Feast of Tabernacles.

 Both Peter and Paul use the typology of the temporary tabernacles of the Israelites with the temporary existence of the flesh.
 Peter (foreseeing his own imminent death) wrote how he must shortly put off “this my tabernacle” (II Pet.
 1:14).
 Likewise, Paul wrote, “For we know that if our earthly house, this tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens” (II Cor.
 5:1).
 We can read about the Last Great Day in Rev. 20 & 21 when after death is destroyed and the New Jerusalem comes down all things are made new with God our Father and Jesus Christ (the Lamb) ruling in that heavenly city.
-There are many other aspects of those festivals, including the resurrection of those whose names are written in the Lamb’s book of life in the harvests, which time won’t permit us to cover in this short article.
+There are many other aspects of those 3 festival seasons, including the resurrection of those whose names are written in the Lamb’s book of life in the harvests, which time won’t permit us to cover in this short article.
 Nevertheless, as mentioned before, all the additional lambs, goats, rams and bullocks being sacrificed on those particular festival days seem to figuratively shout out to those with His Spirit “Christ crucified.”
 There had to be a “Lamb slain.”
 Jesus’ purpose in coming to earth is the reason God gave ancient Israel these physical days.
 They spiritually point to or foreshadow Christ.
 It’s interesting that before the Israelites were to have a 7 days e festival remembering their exodus from Egypt (when the ate unleavened bread and dwelt in tabernacles), they first were to remember there was a Passover lamb and they were also to fast on the day of Atonement to deal with sin.
 We all have had our own personal exodus from a way of sin and death.
 Before celebrating our seven day festivals we take the bread and the wine in remembrance of our Passover and we fast on the day of Atonement remembering the Lamp who takes away the sin of the world and who through the veil, that is His flesh, sits at the right hand of God as our High Priest.
 We have been freed from the way of sin and death.
 We are redeemed “with the precious blood of Christ, as of a lamb without blemish and without spot” (I Pet.
 1:19).
 This is why we can celebrate those festival seasons.
 It is this deeper spiritual intent behind the Old Testament meanings of those festival seasons that we need to concentrate on to worship God the Father in spirit and in truth as Jesus said true worshipers must do (John 4:23-24).
 While we shouldn’t ignore the physical aspects of God’s feasts, it’s the spiritual intent we are to focus on.

 Paul preached “Christ crucified”.
 This can be seen in those 3 festival seasons.